tkishel/unlock_puppet/README.md

 * Kills `puppet agent` runs exceeding the maximum of `runinterval` or `runtimeout`.
 * Restarts the `Puppet Agent` service (if it is enabled) if the last run report exceeds the maximum of `runinterval` or `runtimeout`.
+* Restarts the `Puppet Agent` and/or `PXP Agent` service if it is not running.

-This is valuable when a puppet agent process is locked, and/or the puppet service needs to be restarted.
+This is valuable when a puppet agent process is locked, and/or the puppet or pxp-agent service needs to be restarted.

 ## Setup